-So if you’re keen to chase the best waterfalls in NSW, head to Elands (inland from Taree), to check out the tremendous Ellenborough Falls.
+So if you’re keen to chase the best waterfalls in NSW, head to Elands (inland from Taree) in the Barrington Coast area, to check out the tremendous Ellenborough Falls.
 Like most waterfalls, visiting after some decent rainfall will ensure this waterfall puts on its best display.
 But in saying that, all year round, this waterfall puts on a magnificent show.
-So regardless of when you visit, get ready for waterfall wanderlust at Ellenborough Falls.
+Regardless of when you visit, get ready for waterfall wanderlust during the Ellenborough Falls Walk in NSW.

-The best way to experience Ellenborough Falls is by hiking to the base of the falls and to the Knoll – a phenomenal lookout that faces directly opposite this colossal waterfall.
-But, there are also two easy-to-reach lookouts at the top of the falls that provide top-notch views of the waterfall and the surrounding dense bushland.
-All of these lookouts and hikes are worth exploring, to experience the very best that Ellenborough Falls has to offer.
+The best way to experience Ellenborough Falls is by doing the walk to the base of the falls and to the Knoll – a phenomenal lookout that faces directly opposite this colossal NSW waterfall.
+But, there are also two easy-to-reach lookouts at the top of the falls that provide top-notch views of the waterfall and the surrounding dense bushland in the Manning Valley area.
+All of these lookouts and walks are worth exploring, to experience the very best that this waterfall has to offer.

 Main Viewing Platform

 Seeing the waterfall from this viewing platform is worth the trip to Elands in its own right.
 You’ll be spoiled with exceptional views of Bulga Plateau and its roughly 200-metre waterfall from the get-go.
-But, there are other lookouts and hikes to do, in order to enjoy Ellenborough Falls in all its glory.
+But, there are other lookouts and walks to do, in order to enjoy Ellenborough Falls in all its glory.
 A tad further from this viewing platform is another lookout, located at the top of the falls.

 Head of Falls Lookout